shenek/streamson/streamson-lib/README.md

 ## Handlers

-### Analyzer
+### Analyser
-Stores matched paths to analyze JSON structure
+Stores matched paths to analyze JSON structure.

 ### Buffer
-Buffers matched data which can be manually extracted later
+Buffers matched data which can be manually extracted later.

 ### Output
-Writes matched data into given output (e.g. file or stdout)
+Writes matched data into given output (e.g. file or stdout).

+### Indenter
+Converts indentation of the matched data.

 ### Indexer
-Store indexes of the matched data
+Store indexes of the matched data.

 ### Regex
 Converts data based on regex.